 Before you step into the product designing process, you need to have a clear vision of why you and your team are developing the product.
 You’ll use it as a compass for the project, pointing you toward the real purpose whenever you need it.

 Here is a quick view of six distinct product design process steps that every product designing team follows.
+Many use software for task management to stay organized throughout.
 There are no shortcuts – each step is crucial to building a successful product.

 It all begins with an idea.
 Even the simplest one can be a gold mine.